atcoder/ac-library/document_en/appendix.md

 - `C:\Program Files (x86)\Microsoft Visual Studio\2019\(Community, Professional or Enterprise)\VC\Tools\MSVC\(Some number, e.g. 14.27.29110)\include\atcoder\dsu.hpp`

+Visual Studio only supports 64bit projects.
+For 32bit(x86) projects, the error *'_umul128': identifier not found* occurs.

 ## How to Submit to Other Online Judge Systems

 We prepared the script `expander.py` (python3.5 or later).